 - How to deal with emotionally unavailable relationships.
 (Part 3)

-Otherwise, let’s get to it.
+Otherwise, grab your final companion worksheet and let’s get to it.

 The cost of emotional unavailability.

 Emotionally unavailable relationships set you up to feel alone.
 They create the illusion of being connected with people however, the truth is you are emotionally separate.